adibarbusoftlab/playgist/_posts/en/2023-10-04-play-store-security.md

 Play Protect is part of the Play Store, and serves as a safeguard by meticulously scanning installed apps for potential security threats.
 It plays an important role in ensuring that all apps on your device are safe and secure for use.

 You'll typically find Play Protect already installed and activated within the Play Store app.
-To access it, simply navigate to Settings → Play Protect.
+To access it, simply navigate to ***Settings → Play Protect***.
 Here, you can view the latest report on app safety and even start a scan of your device.

 <img alt="Main screen of Play Protect in the Play Store" title="Main screen of Play Protect in the Play Store" loading="lazy" class="article-image large-width-img" src="{{site.baseurl}}/assets/images/posts/en/secure-apps-and-play-store/play-protect-main-screen.jpg">